Do you want to outrank your competitor?

 Keyword Gap doesn’t just cover your organic keywords –you can also look at paid or PLA keywords as well.

-Enter your competitor’s domain in the search bar and begin collecting insights into competitor’s most recently built links, overall backlink profile portfolio along with their most important partnerships and top referring domains.
+Enter your competitor’s domain in the search bar and begin collecting insights into the competitor’s most recently built links, overall backlink profile portfolio along with their most important partnerships, and top referring domains.

 You can also enter your domain to compare your site’s backlink portfolio against that of your competitors.
 Knowing what your competitors are up to with their organic strategy is great, but there are more bases to cover.

 You should also research how much resources they are investing in online advertising.